Postal Employee Benefits

 Health Benefits & Life Insurance

-Medical health plans and the Federal Employees’ Group Life Insurance (FEGLI) programs are available to all employees.
-The medical plan is an employee-employer contribution system and includes HMO and Blue Cross and Blue Shield programs.
-There are hundreds of plans to choose from.
+The Federal Employees’ Group Life Insurance (FEGLI) program is available to all employees.
 The FEGLI program offers low cost term life insurance for the employee and basic coverage for the family.
 FEGLI offers up to five times the employee’s salary in death benefits.

 One of the primary benefits of Postal Service employment is the satisfaction you experience from working in a challenging and rewarding position.
 Positions are available with the level of responsibility and authority that you desire.